Adult and Juvenile Criminal Defense

 Obtaining and reviewing evidence, negotiating with prosecutors, and presenting a convincing case at a criminal jury trial is a long and difficult process with many twists and turns.
 Experience isn't an option — it's a requirement.

 James S. Friedman has many years of experience defending adults and juveniles who are facing criminal charges in the courts of New Jersey and New York City.
-Follow these links to learn more about the firm's representation of adults and juveniles charged with criminal conduct:
+Follow these links to learn more about our representation of adults and juveniles charged with criminal conduct:

 - Adult Criminal Charges;